Compactness Arguments in Real Analysis: Supremum Arguments

 The set $\Lambda\cup\Delta$ is a partition of $\lbrak a,c\rbrak$ and by the definition of upper and lower Darboux sums,

 Using \eqref{newDIT4a}--\eqref{newDIT5a},

 which proves that $\Property(a,c)$ is true, so $\Property$ is transitive. \end{proof}

-The reason the \UCT\ and \SIFTp\ are not included in Lemma~\ref{quasiLem} is that, for instance, for the case of the \UCT, if $\Property$ is the propositional function associated with the \UCT, then the truth of $\Property(a,c)$ depends, not only on the truth of $\Property(a,x)$ and $\Property(x,c)$, but also on ``how close'' $x$ and $c$ are.
-For \SIFTp, some problem is encountered because of the strict inequalities in the hypothesis of $\Property$.
-Thus, $\Property$, in these cases, satisfies a condition that is not exactly transitivity, but is closely related.
+The reason the \UCT\ and \SIFTp\ are not included in Lemma~\ref{quasiLem} is that transitivity is either not so immediate or is not true at all.
+However, we shall show that $\Property$, in these cases, satisfies a condition that is not exactly transitivity, but is closely related.